 If it's financial help for your learning that you’re looking for, the Your Funding Information section can help.
 Here you can keep track of what contributions the government has made towards your learning.
 You can also view how much you’ve put towards it, and you can save details of any funding searches you’ve done.

 Remember, you can permanently store your results and records from all of these tools in a Lifelong Learning Account.
 Registration is free and only takes a few minutes.
+You need to be aged 16 or over to open a Lifelong Learning Account.

 Information and advice